aliclark/the_wooden_sword/Nothing is a Contradiction.md

 ### Known prior work
 - Parmenides reached essentially the same conclusions and argued that Nothing is impossible, but the argument is much weaker because it is based on a disqualification rooted in our subjective legibility being in some way a "cause" (ironic and weak reasoning...
 "He is no other than myself, And yet I am not he") rather than an absolute contradiction (and impossibility) of the intrinsics.
 I posit that when we can describe, it is simply a position of pure *luxury* of existing, rather than of any necessity.
+- Hegel - a dialectical relationship between being and nothingness
 - Gottlob Frege - "nothing" (like 0) is special, it refers to absence
 - Bertrand Russell - it is an error to treat "nothing" as a subject that exists
 - Jean-Paul Satre - explained the logical contradiction of Nothing.
 A lot of his surrounding thought has existentialism, human psychology as its reference point, but nonetheless the argument carries to ontological nothing.